 #3: Inability to Focus

-The inability to focus on tasks during an anxiety attack is not just absentmindedness; rather, the individual may not be able to concentrate enough to complete even simple tasks.
+The inability to focus on tasks during an anxiety attack is not just absentmindedness; rather, the individual may not concentrate enough to complete even simple tasks.

 Find Relief from Anxiety Attack Symptoms